 But I persisted and said in my sweetest voice, "Lord now that you have made your appearance, I cannot allow you to go away without first taking a pinch of dust from your feet.
 Please bring your feet nearer to my hands."

 "So that you can pull my feet and topple me?
 I can see through your plans; I am not such a fool as you think."

 "Lord, why are you torturing your devotee in this manner?"
 I said.
-"You appeared to me in my dreams just now and revealed that you are my guardian angel.
-You said you will appear before me in your present form and that I should give away whatever I have.
-You appeared in my dreams only a few minutes back - the same face; the same features.
+"You appeared in my dreams just now and said you are my guardian angel.
+You said you will come before me as a thief and that I should give away to you whatever I have.
+You appeared in my dreams only a few minutes ago - the same face; the same features.
 How can I make a mistake?
 How can the Lord's words ever be wrong?"

 "You saw this face; these very features?" the thief was astonished.